Dyslex7c/CryptoTracker/README.md

 # CryptoTracker

-**CryptoTracker** is a feature-rich cryptocurrency portfolio and analytics platform designed to provide real-time insights into the dynamic world of digital assets.
+**CryptoTracker** is a UI-rich cryptocurrency portfolio and analytics platform designed to provide real-time insights into the dynamic world of digital assets.
 This app offers a wide range of functionalities, from tracking real-time cryptocurrency prices to advanced analytics, news updates, and portfolio management.
+Made this app during my free time in order to sharpen my frontend development skills and also learnt how to use Sass(SCSS).

 ### Portfolio Management Smart Contract Address (Deployed on Base Sepolia testnet): 0x42099C07116c6F5ff671d28F4c348ECc7F882Be4